reiss-josh/2D_twinstick/README.md

 # 2D_twinstick
-an extremely rudimentary experiment in Unity 2D
+experiment with lighting and 2d rendering in unity